 Chatbots – fast, cost-effective and human-like – can be used within live chat to extend your contact centre’s capabilities by pre-qualifying enquiries.
-It’s fair to say that customers today have short attention spans and expect to receive instant attention across their chosen channels at all times.
-Chatbots can be easily deployed across different platforms and remove the likelihood of frustration that waiting can cause.
+Most customers expect to receive instant responses across their chosen channels at all times, so chatbots are a great way to give them that when your team isn't available.
+They can be easily deployed across different platforms and remove the likelihood of frustration that waiting can cause.

 4. Optimising your website

 Consider how your main website is currently performing.
-One of the most obvious (but often overlooked) options to help free up your contact centre is to adapt your site to steer the amount of face-to-face and telephone contact you manage.
+One of the most obvious (but often overlooked) options to help free up your contact centre is to adapt your site to manage the number of calls and face-to-face appointments you receive.

 It’s a quick win to look at the user journey on your website and make changes to encourage tenants to progress their enquiry online.
-This can be achieved by something as simple as adding dropdown options on contact forms, for example, or by providing quick links directly to the most commonly requested information.
+This can be achieved by something as simple as adding dropdown options on contact forms or by providing quick links directly to the most commonly requested information.
 Talk to your contact centre about what these queries are as a starting point.

 5. Use your website to feed a payment/repairs portal